How Coming Out Helped Me Accept My T1D Diagnosis

 Lauren connected me to Erik Douds, a global adventurer who was biking and hiking around the world.
 I realized if Erik was able to bike 3000 miles across America, (with only two weeks of training I might add) – I should be able to manage to Bike around the Hamptons.

 Both Erik and Lauren taught me how important it is to be able to take care of myself—and to have the confidence to be able to do that.
 And they both had my back.
 They opened my eyes to the power of this community.
-A community that has since connected me to so many — Susan, Rob, Jillian, Eoin, Austin, Jesee, Sarah, Qiana, Mia, Luke, Danielle, Matt, Bill, Alison, Thom, Dom, Peggy, Sara, Annalisa, Rachel, Raquel, Evan, Nate, David, Gerry, Arron and so many more.
+A community that has since connected me to so many — Susan, Rob, Jillian, Eoin, Austin, Jesee, Sarah, Qiana, Mia, Luke, Danielle, Matt, Bill, Alison, Thom, Dom, Peggy, Sara, Annalisa, Rachel, Raquel, Evan, Nate, David, Sam, Arron and so many more.
 Proud T1Ds and allies.

 Once again, it was thru this community that I learned as a Type 1 Diabetic, the only limitation I had… was myself.

 When it comes to advocacy and education today, I lean on those early years coming out as a gay kid.
 Only by being visible can I affect the change I seek.
 I am passionate about talking to others about having Type 1 diabetes, injecting in public, proudly wearing my Dexcom and identifying myself as a T1D (Yes I have the Rob Howe Diabetic Hoodie).
 I love connecting, learning, and sharing—and being part of a community that is stronger than any individual voice.

 I now recognize that we need allies in our fight as T1Ds, and that our numbers are too small to move the needle ourselves.
 We need our voices to be heard, and that requires our non-T1D friends, family and work associates to help amplify our voices as a community in need—of acceptance, of understanding, of healthcare for all, and for the cure we deserve.